 Set aside a minimum of 15 minutes a day this week to work on your voice pace.

-Once you’ve worked through the exercises on and linked to this page, I want you to continue your oral reading program throughout the week.
+Once you’ve worked through the speech exercises on this page, continue your oral reading program throughout the week.
 Fiction or non-fiction will work, as long as the piece is properly punctuated.
 As you read out loud, concentrate on your enunciation and following the phrasing as directed by the punctuation.
 Those of you who enjoy a challenge will benefit from dipping into some literary classics, such as novels by Austen, Hardy, Dickens, and Thackeray.
 The sentence structure will provide a great phrasing workout.

-The next step is much harder, but I want you to start working on it right away, too.
+The next step is much harder, but start working on it right away, too.
 Start visualizing the punctuation before you speak.
 Whether you’re on the phone or talking to someone in person, before you say what you’re going to say, “see” the sentences, complete with their periods and commas, and then say it.
-If you can master this, the pace of which you speak will slow down considerably – even if you’re stressed.
+If you can master this, the pace of which you speak will slow down considerably—even if you’re stressed.